SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/hooks-utility.md

 ...

 if (isAndroid()) {
-  // if running as an electron desktop application
+  // if running as an android application
 } else {
-  // if not running as an electron desktop application }
+  // if not running as an android application
+}
 ```